ashleve/lightning-hydra-template/README.md

 > Effective usage of this template requires learning of a couple of technologies: [PyTorch](https://pytorch.org), [PyTorch Lightning](https://www.pytorchlightning.ai) and [Hydra](https://hydra.cc).
 Knowledge of some experiment logging framework like [Weights&Biases](https://wandb.com), [Neptune](https://neptune.ai) or [MLFlow](https://mlflow.org) is also recommended.

 **Why you should use it:** it allows you to rapidly iterate over new models/datasets and scale your projects from small single experiments to hyperparameter searches on computing clusters, without writing any boilerplate code.
 To my knowledge, it's one of the most convenient all-in-one technology stack for Deep Learning research.
+Good starting point for reproducing papers or kaggle competitions.
 It's also a collection of best practices for efficient workflow and reproducibility.

 **Why you shouldn't use it:** Lightning and Hydra are not yet mature, which means you might run into some bugs sooner or later.
 Also, even though Lightning is very flexible, it's not well suited for every possible deep learning task.